jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected Unexpected Error that closes the Spotlight client while viewing the SQL Activity drilldown. | SOSSE-7218 Corrected a problem where Playback Rewind of CPU Usage and SQL Activity Summary showed data inconsistent with real time analysis. | SOSSE-7216
 When monitoring Windows Server on the CPUs drilldown, CPU Utilization chart, corrected a problem with the Arrange by Name setting. | SoSSE-7131
+Corrected a problem where the Spotlight Client crashed while using the SQL Server, SQL Activity drilldown, Query Execution Statistics page. | SOSSE-6969

 {% include links.html %}